Gain visibility for your event

-If you’re planning a human library, don’t forget to tell UNITED so that your activity will appear on our international activity map!
-Just fill in this form, where you can also order free campaign materials.
+If you’re planning a human library, don’t forget to tell UNITED so that your activity will appear on our international activity map and we can share it on our social media channels to give you more visibility!
+Just fill in this form.

 UNITED’s Guide to Organising a Human Library